Skip to content

 1. Look For Third-Party Certifications.

 These aren’t just logos, they’re proof.
-OEKO-TEX® Standard 100, for example, tests for over 100 harmful substances at levels known to affect human health.
+OEKO-TEX® Standard 100, for example, tests for over 100 harmful substances Tested to meet established harmful substance standards..

 And they don’t just test fabric, they test everything, from thread to trim.
 No guesswork.
 No greenwashing.